mmcclimon/mr_poole/README.md

 A call to `poole publish` will generate a file named `_posts/yyyy-mm-dd-test_draft.md` and delete the draft.
-(TODO: add flags for no-delete drafts, and no-update timstamp.)
+(TODO: add flags for no-delete drafts, and no-update timestamp.)
 Also updates the date filed in the header with a date, and HH:MM, producing this file:

 ```